Recommendations

 Staff in a jewellery store hatch a plan to catch a thief.

-The influence of Tom Walls in Dirty Work can be felt in the way modern Crime films handle unique vision.
+The influence of Tom Walls in Dirty Work can be felt in the way modern Comedy films handle unique vision.
 From the specific lighting choices to the pacing, this 1934 release set a high bar for atmospheric immersion.

 View Details